 Digital remains the sole bright spot for newspapers and magazines: eMarketer estimates US digital newspaper ad revenues grew 8.3% to $3.3 billion in 2011.
 Print advertising revenues at newspapers fell 9.3% to $20.7 billion in 2011.
 At magazines, US print ad revenues are expected to rise 0.5% to $15.34 billion in 2012, up from $15.3 billion last year.
 US digital advertising spending at magazines grew 18.8% to $2.7 billion in 2011.

 This entry was posted on Thursday, January 19th, 2012 at 2:59 pm and is filed under Advertising, Business News, OnlineMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.